Amsterdam/design-system/documentation/code-reviews.md

 ## Write a pull request

 If you believe that the code in your branch meets the applicable acceptance criteria and the definition of done, you create a pull request (PR).
-If you have just pushed, a handy link will appear on Azure’s ‘Pull requests’ page to create one immediately.
+If you have just pushed, a handy link will appear in the repo on github.com to create one immediately.
 Otherwise, you configure the new PR yourself.

 ### Set a title